Time for a change

 You can still move on to the more traditional method of changing your dog’s diet any time you like.
 That’s the usual way to make a dog diet change.
 But this method is ideal if you’re unsure which way to move forward.

-And if you really want to go the whole way and change your dog’s diet to homemade dog food, my homemade diet plan has all details you’ll ever need.
+And if you really want to go the whole way and change your dog’s diet to homemade dog food, my Homemade Dog Food Made Easy has all details you’ll ever need.